yahalom98/final-project-semester-a/README.md

 - API
 - Responsive Web Design (Bootstrap)

-The due date for the final project is midnight, March 10.
-Please prioritize so that your application contains all of the critical features by that time, and work on the optional functionality after the core ones are completed.

 ## Here are some ideas you can work on:

 Project Idea 1: Task Management Application